 New Orleans Gumbo

-If you have been following me for a while, you know that New Orleans is on my bucket list for several reasons; its people, its joie de vivre, its culture and definitely its food such as Oysters Rockefeller, Shrimp Étouffée, Pecan Pie, Red Beans & Rice, Beignets, Maque Choux, Muffuletta, Jambalaya, Pralines, Po` Boy, Boudin, Bananas Foster, Eggs Sardou, and so on.
+If you have been following me for a while, you know that New Orleans is on my bucket list for several reasons; its people, its joie de vivre 🤹♂️, its culture and definitely its food.
+I think of Oysters Rockefeller, Shrimp Étouffée, Pecan Pie, Red Beans & Rice, Beignets, Maque Choux, Muffuletta, Jambalaya, Pralines, Po` Boy, Boudin, Bananas Foster, Eggs Sardou, and so on.

-Today is Mardi Gras and I thought it would be a great idea to share another one of my Louisiana recipes… my New Orleans Gumbo!
+Today is Mardi Gras and I thought it would be a great idea 💡 to share another one of my Louisiana recipes… New Orleans Gumbo!
 This is so delicious!
-For those who are not familiar with this dish, it’s a hearty stew/soup packed with yumminess.
+For those who are not familiar with this dish, it’s a hearty stew/soup packed with yumminess!
 With incredible ingredients including meat and/or seafood, this iconic southern recipe is very satisfying.

 Slow Cooker Beef Barley Soup